-For the first two months of 2013, total retail sales increased by 15.8 percent in value and 15.5 percent in volume over the same period a year earlier.
+For the first 10 months of 2013, total retail sales increased by 11.9 percent in value and 11.3 percent in volume over the same period a year earlier.

-Overall consumer prices in Hong Kong rose 4.4 percent in February over the same month last year, the Census and Statistics Department (C&SD) reported recently.
+Overall consumer prices in Hong Kong rose by 4.3 percent in October 2013 compared to the same month a year ago, the Census and Statistics Department (C&SD) reported recently.

 Taking the first 10 months of 2013 together, the composite consumer price index (CPI) rose by 4.3 percent over a year earlier.

 A government spokesman said that underlying consumer price inflation eased slightly further to 4 percent year-on-year in October, mainly because food prices rose more moderately after the temporary surge in September amid the bad weather conditions.